hegoimanzano/ICASCM2025/03_lammps_input.md

 run             50000
 ```

-With this basic input file + the data file, you can perform your MD simulation.
+With this basic input file + the data file, you can perform your MD simulation (next page!).

 ---